VertexF/ObsidianNotes/Vaulty/2 - Source Material/Article/Texture mapping.md

 vkBindImageMemory(device, textureImage, textureImageMemory, 0);
 ```

-You then set the memory exactly the same way as when you create the buffers [[Setting up the allocating buffer memory]] The only difference is I've abstracted the **.memoryTypeIndex** into it's own function.
+You then set the memory exactly the same way as when you create the buffers [[Allocating data to a buffer]] The only difference is I've abstracted the **.memoryTypeIndex** into it's own function.
 ##### Transitioning memory for images
 We are actually going to use something similar to sychronisation with semaphores.
 The idea behind a **image memory barrier** is used to synchronised to ensure things like a write to a buffer is completed before reading from it.
 It also used to move image to a different queue which owns it, assuming that queue has **VK_SHARIN_MODE_EXCLUSIVE**.